PoojaB26/Mentorships-for-Women-in-Technology/README.md

 * [Google Women Techmakers Scholarship](#gwt)
 Google provides scholarships for women exceling in computer science who act as active leaders and role models internationally and/or in their local communities.

+* [Adobe India - Women In Technology Scholarship] Adobe India-Women in Technology Scholarship are focused on creating, engaging digital experiences to better serve consumers, digital marketers, creative professionals, developers and enterprises.
+This scholarship recognises outstanding female students in the technology field.

 ## Program Descriptions